 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of WazirX consists of four parts: general information, fees, deposit methods and security.

-WazirX is an Indian cryptocurrency exchange.
+WazirX is an Indian cryptocurrency exchange, launched in March 2018.
 It is run by Nischal Schetty, Sameer Mhatre and Siddharth Menon.

 There are a large number of cryptocurrency exchanges based in India.
 In addition to this exchange, you also have Koinex, EthexIndia, BITSSA, Unocoin and ZebPay, to name a few.
 Most of them only offer trading in BTC however.
 The only Indian cryptocurrency exchanges with more than a dozen different cryptocurrencies traded are WazirX, Koinex and ZebPay.